cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Mnemonic Betrayal

-1. Yawgmoth's Will (Black; lets you play your own graveyard)
+1. Yawgmoth's Will — Lets you play your own graveyard until end of turn.

 Results: